 Heroku is a Platform as a Service (PaaS) solution for hosting web applications in various agent languages, including Ruby.
 With New Relic, you can extend Heroku using APM and browser monitoring metrics.
-This page describes special considerations for using Heroku as a hosting service with New Relic's Ruby agent.
+This page describes special considerations for using Heroku as a hosting service with the Ruby agent for New Relic.

 After deploying your Ruby app on Heroku, install the New Relic agent:

 Installing the add-on automatically creates a private New Relic account and configures access for Heroku servers.
 New Relic will begin monitoring application performance, end user experience, and app server performance collected after the add-on is installed.
 Within a few minutes, data should start appearing in your APM summary page.

 If New Relic is already installed, reinstall the add-on using the Heroku toolbelt command.

 $heroku config:set NEW_RELIC_APP_NAME='Your Application Name'

 newrelic.yml file, or you can use environment variables to take precedence over the values in your config file.
 Use